cansyl/TransferLearning4DTI/README.md

 <img width="1000" alt="tl4dti_figure2" src="https://user-images.githubusercontent.com/13165170/236622009-fae24eef-5dfd-4a95-9125-8079a4dc743a.png">

+**Figure.** Overview of the model training phase.
+We first trained a source neural network model using the bioactivity dataset of the selected source protein family (Stage I).
+This pre-trained source model is then used in the context of transfer learning for further trainin (i.e., fine tuning) with a small-sized target bioactivity dataset that belong to another protein family (Stage II).
+We also trained an FNN having exactly the same configuration from scratch (the reference model), as well as a shallow classifier (base model), using this same target training dataset.

 ## Descriptions of folders and files in the TransferLearning4DTI repository

 * **bin** folder includes the source code of TransferLearning4DTI.